-In fiscal 2023, the Company returned capital to its shareholders through (i) a quarterly cash dividend of \$0.30 per common share, for an annual dividend rate of \$1.20 per share, or approximately \$280 million and (ii) the repurchase of 17.8 million shares of common stock for \$700 million (the "Shareholder Return Programs").
-The dividend program and the stock repurchase program each require the use of a significant portion of our cash flow.
+On March 26, 2020, the Company announced that, due to the impact of the Covid-19 pandemic, Tapestry's quarterly dividend, beginning in the fourth quarter of fiscal year 2020, along with the stock repurchase program would be suspended.
+In the first quarter of fiscal 2022, the Company's Board of Directors approved the reinstatement of the Company's Shareholder Return Program.
+The dividend program and the stock repurchase program each require the use of a portion of our cash flow.
 Our ability to pay dividends and conduct stock repurchases will depend on our ability to generate sufficient cash flows from operations in the future.
 This ability may be subject to certain economic, financial, competitive and other factors that are beyond our control.
-Our Board may, at its discretion, decrease or entirely discontinue these Shareholder Return Programs at any time.
+Our Board of Directors ("Board") may, at its discretion, decrease or entirely discontinue these programs at any time.
 Any failure to pay dividends or conduct stock repurchases, or conduct either program at expected levels, after we have announced our intention to do so may negatively impact our reputation, investor confidence in us and negatively impact our stock price.